Mann Kee Awaaz Pratigya: Critics

 The Indian Express stated, "It's a perfect Hindi heartland show - over-the-top drama and aggressive, regressive as well as progressive in characters and content."

 In November 2010, Deccan Herald criticised, "The serial that broke many a record on Star Plus because of its unique anti-eve teasing storyline, seems to have changed track completely.
 Today, it’s boiled down to a tale where a woman is humiliated at home, her self respect trampled on by her in-laws and husband instead of portraying her to be a strong woman who stands her ground."

 The Hindu criticised, "From the current crop of serials, a very good example of enthusiastic consumption of a bizarre plot line is the serial “Mann ki Awaaz Pratigya”.
 The production house, Star TV, bills it a “fight against disrespect of women”.
 And what does the lead character do?
 She marries a goon who eve-teases her.
 Then she tells him that he can win her body but not her love.
 You fight disrespect by marrying the eve-teaser, taking the battle into his home."

 Ratings

 Pratigya opened with a rating of 3.7 TVR.
 As in April 2010, it was one of the top ten Hindi GEC which garnered 4.5 TVR.
 As in July 2010, it was at second position with ratings ranging 4 to 5.3 TVR.
 In weeks 24 and 25 of 2010, it garnered 4.8 and 5.5 TVRs.
 In week 4 of 2011, it garnered 5.7 TVR.
 As in week 29 of 2011, it dropped to 3.9 TVR while its peak ratings garnered were around 6 TVR in its run time.
 In the week ending 27 September 2011, it garnered 4.27 TVR occupying fourth position.
-When the ratings dropped ranging between 2 and 2.5 TVR, it was off aired on October 2012.
+When the ratings dropped ranging between 2 and 2.5 TVR, it was off aired in October 2012.